 What we need to formulate the second field equation is an analogue of the \emph{codifferential} for principal bundles, like the covariant differential is an analogue of the ordinary differential.
 This will be a map

 which we shall call the \emph{covariant codifferential} .
-To define it, we first generalise the \emph{Hodge star operation}\footnote{We assume the reader to be familiar with the principles of the Hodge star for (scalar valued) differential forms on an oriented (pseudo)-Riemannian manifold.
+To define it, we first generalise the \emph{Hodge star operation}\footnote{We assume the reader to be familiar with the principles of the Hodge star for (scalar-valued) differential forms on an oriented (pseudo)-Riemannian manifold.
 Recall that the definition of the ordinary codifferential $\delta$ does not depend on the choice of the orientation.
 So we can always define $\delta$ by choosing an arbitrary orientation locally.
 The situation here will be similar.
-We don't need an orientation to define the covariant codifferential.} to $\Omega_\hor(P,W)^G$.
+We do not need an orientation to define the covariant codifferential.} to $\Omega_\hor(P,W)^G$.